codinasion-archive/codinasion-programme/contributing/types-of-contributions.md

 ### :pencil2: Answers

 If you'd like to answer any question asked in [Issues](https://github.com/codinasion/codinasion/issues), [add question-answer](https://github.com/codinasion/codinasion/blob/master/CONTRIBUTING.md#make-changes) in the corresponding folder, create a [Pull Request](https://github.com/codinasion/codinasion/blob/master/CONTRIBUTING.md#solve-an-issue) and [Link your Pull Request to the corresponding Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)

-### :memo: Blog

-If you'd like to add a blog, [add/create blog](https://github.com/codinasion/codinasion/blob/master/CONTRIBUTING.md#make-changes) in the corresponding folder and create a [Pull Request](https://github.com/codinasion/codinasion/blob/master/CONTRIBUTING.md#pull-request)

-If you'd like to ask for a blog, create a [New Issue](https://github.com/codinasion/codinasion/issues/new?assignees=&labels=%F0%9F%93%9D+content&template=add-content.yml)

 ### :mega: Discussions
 Discussions are where we have conversations.